Get personalized help qualifying for a big-dollar bank loan. But beware of steep fees.

 What business loans are available through BoeFly?

 BoeFly is a paid business loan marketplace that connects business owners with banks.
-It doesn’t fund business loans itself, but it can help business owners optimize their application and hopefully increase their chance of approval.
+It doesn’t fund business loans itself, but it can help business owners optimize their application and potentially increase their chance of approval.